apitoolkit/apitoolkit-landing/docs/get-started/quickstarts/golang/gin/index.md

 }
 ```

 The provided code demonstrates how to set up the custom roundtripper to replace the default HTTP client's transport.

 The resulting HTTP client, `HTTPClient`, is configured to send copies of all incoming and outgoing requests to the apitoolkit servers.

 You can use this modified HTTP client for any HTTP requests you need to make from your server, ensuring they are monitored by apitoolkit.

 ## Report Errors

 If you've used sentry, or bugsnag, or rollbar, then you're already familiar with this usecase.
 But you can report an error to apitoolkit.

-A difference, is that errors are always associated with a parent request, and helps you query and associate the errors which occured while serving a given customer request.
+The difference is that errors are always associated with a parent request, and helps you query and associate the errors which occured while serving a given customer request.
 To request errors to APIToolkit use call the `ReportError` method of `apitoolkit` not the client returned by `apitoolkit.NewClient` with the request context and the error to report

-Example:
+Example

 ```go
 package main